 10Click OK to save the changes for the configured ODBC driver.

-If you configure the DB2 ODBC driver, click Test Connect to test the connection that you configured, and then specify the credentials of the DB2 database in the Logon to DB2 Wire Protocol dialog box.
-Click OK to save the changes.
+Note: If you configure the DB2 ODBC driver, click Test Connect to test the connection that you configured, specify the credentials of the DB2 database in the Logon to DB2 Wire Protocol dialog box, and then save the changes.

 Prepare for Kerberos authentication